kiriakosvaggel/pokemon-lite/README.md

 1. Pokemon Class:

-- Initialize Pokemon with name, health, and skills:
+- Initialize Pokemon with name, health, and skills
+- Manage Pokemon attributes such as magic, form, and crit chance

+2. AttackSkill Class:

+- Define attack skills with name, damage, and attack type:

+3. Evolution and Skills:

+- Evolve Pokemon to new forms using evolvePokemon function

+4. Dynamic Battles:
+   -Simulate battles between Pokemon pairs with the battle function

 ## Customization